 The Company's Georgetown (Maureen) Project is located in Queensland, where there has historically been an anti-uranium mining policy in effect despite the current Federal Government's support of uranium mining.
 In October 2012, the then newly elected Liberal - National State Government overturned the anti-uranium mining policy in effect under the previous Labor Government and appointed a three-member implementation committee to oversee the recommencement of uranium mining in Queensland.
 A state election was held in Queensland on January 31, 2015, following which the Queensland Labor Party formed government with the support of certain independent members.
 The Queensland Labor Party was returned to power in November 2017 and in October 2020.
-The Queensland Labor Party has expressed its intention to reinstitute the ban on uranium mining which was overturned by the Liberal Party - National Party coalition government in October 2012, however, as at the date hereof, such a ban has yet to be instituted and so it remains uncertain as to whether this ban will be enacted and if so on what terms.
+The Queensland Labor Party expressed its intention to reinstitute the ban on uranium mining, which was overturned by the Liberal Party - National Party coalition government in October 2012, however, it was not instituted.
+Following the Queensland election held in October 2024, the Liberal National Party assumed power.
+At the date hereof it remains uncertain (albeit less likely than under a Labor Government) as to whether this ban will be enacted and if so on what terms.